288: No Such Thing As An Elephant In The Airport

 And they put a bucket of food they liked at one branch of the Y, and they put a bucket of food they didn't like at the other branch of the Y, and they could identify it.

-They knew instantly which branch to go for for
+They knew instantly which branch to go for just through smell.
+Just through smell, again, yeah.

-They do, that's extraordinary.
-Yeah, they've got the highest number of olfactory receptors, definitely, haven't they?
+They've got the highest number of olfactory receptors, definitely, haven't they?

-And I feel like other animals can claim it in a different sense, but yeah, their ability to distinguish between amounts seems to be unique.
+And I feel like other animals can claim it in a different sense.
+But yeah, their ability to distinguish between amounts seems to be unique.

 And it's so sensitive that, for instance, there was another experiment where they showed that they can distinguish between different people.

-So, in Kenya, there are different tribes, and some of them kill elephants, and some of them don't.
-So, the Maasai kill elephants as a ritual thing, whereas the Kamba people don't.
+So in Kenya, there are different tribes, and some of them kill elephants and some of them don't.
+So the Maasai kill elephants as a ritual thing, whereas the Kamba people don't.

 But they can do it by sight, which you've just described, and also by smell.
-Yes, they can do it by sight and smell, yeah.
+Yes,

+they can do it by sight and smell, yeah.
 So they identify the colour of the clothes, but also if they're blinded in their face, they can still smell it.

-Blindfolded, we should say, blindfolded in the face.
+Yeah, yeah.
 I mean, either of those works.
-Yeah.

 You're not going to get approval.
 Isn't it great to know that it does have the best sense of smell given how big its nose is?

-Like you just you would hope that that big nose had some sort of great advantage.
-And it does.
+Like, you just would hope that that big nose had some sort of great advantage, and it does.
+Do you know one other thing they can smell?
+TNT.

 And they're very good at it.
-And in fact in one sense at least they're better than dogs at it.
+And in fact, in one sense at least, they're better than dogs at it.

 What's that sense?